Relocation of work

 When you are facing redundancy there is a right to a trial period in any alternative job you are offered - check the link below for more information.
 Redundancy is a dismissal so you can always consider an unfair dismissal claim if you feel badly treated.

 Reasons for deciding to relocate with your employer

 Your employer doesn't have to offer you any compensation for relocating, unless it's included in your contract of employment.
 They may offer you financial help and this could include help with legal fees, excess fares, moving expenses and temporary accommodation.
 If you turn down the offer of relocation and you've been offered compensation, you may not get a redundancy payment.

 Good future job prospects

 Your new job may be different from your old job, but better paid and with the chance for personal development.
 It may be worthwhile agreeing a trial period in the new location, perhaps while you commute or move to temporary accommodation, to see if you like the new job.

 If you agree a trial period, it's a good idea to do so in advance and in writing.
 If you're in a redundancy situation, you have a statutory right to a four-week trial period.
 If you decide to move, even to a new position, your employment is continuous, and your statutory rights are unchanged.

-What happens if your employer has been taken over and the new owners want to relocate?
+Your employer has been taken over and the new owners want to relocate

-Your rights are protected by regulations known as TUPE - Transfer of Undertakings (Protection of Employment) - under which all of your existing rights, including contractual rights and redundancy protection, remain unchanged.
+Your rights are protected by regulations known as TUPE - Transfer of Undertakings (Protection of Employment) - under which all of your existing rights, including contractual rights and redundancy protection, don't change.
 It makes no difference that it's a new owner that introduces the relocation.